matkt/pantheon/docs/Reference/Pantheon-API-Methods.md

 ### clique_getSignerMetrics

-Report validator block production information :

-- The number of blocks from each proposer in a given block range.
-- The block number of the last block proposed by each validator (if any within the given range).
-- All validators present in the last block of the range even if they didn’t propose a block.
+Returns validator metrics for all validators present in the last block of the range.

 **Parameters**

-`fromBlockNumber` - Integer representing a block number or the string tag `earliest` as described in [Block Parameter](../Pantheon-API/Using-JSON-RPC-API.md#block-parameter).
+`fromBlockNumber` - Integer representing a block number or the string tag `earliest`, as described in [Block Parameter](../Pantheon-API/Using-JSON-RPC-API.md#block-parameter).

 `toBlockNumber` - Integer representing a block number or one of the string tags `latest` or `pending`, as described in [Block Parameter](../Pantheon-API/Using-JSON-RPC-API.md#block-parameter). (optional and default to `latest`)